layumi/layumi.github.io/_pages/about.md

 Research Statement
 ======

 My work focuses on multi-view object matching and novel view synthesis and analysis, under a multi-camera scenario, e.g., swarm robotics, self-driving car, and smart city.

-The child understands a 3D object not from a still image, but multiple images / videos capturing the target of interest from different viewpoints.
+The child understands a 3D object, not from a still image, but from multiple images / videos capturing the target of interest from different viewpoints.

 <!---
 Big data is the primary part of training data-driven models.
 There remain three scientific questions.